See You on the Mountain.

 - Check local air quality each morning during tournament week (UtahAir/AirNow).

-- Recheck short-range forecasts in the final 7-10 days before travel for timing-sensitive decisions.
+- Recheck short-range forecasts in the final 7 to 10 days before travel.

 What Changed Since Last Update